 Call me weird.
 Right up front.

 I don’t get into Christmas, but I’m all over Easter.
-I love the time of year as everything begins to bloom, the simple gifts (if you even do gifts), and I love the fresh start it brings.
+I love this time of year as everything begins to bloom, the simple gifts (if you even do gifts), and I love the fresh start it brings.

-If you love to celebrate Easter too, you’ll love the adorable snack ideas I’m bringing you.
+If you love to celebrate Easter too, you’ll love the adorable Easter snack ideas I’m bringing you.
 Whether you want to make them for yourself or to put a smile on your child’s face, they’re perfect.

 They’d even work if you needed something festive to take to a class party.
 Whatever the reason you’d want to delight in delicious Easter snacks, these will surely do the trick.